RHodzelmans/jdg-labs/lab-guides/lab1-guide.md

 			cache.put(task.getId(),task);
 		}

-1. Add the implementation of the update method as shown below:
+1. Change the implementation of the update method to look like this:

 		public void update(Task task) {
 			em.merge(task);
 			cache.replace(task.getId(),task);
 		}

-1. Add the implementation of the delete method as shown below:
+1. Change the implementation of the delete method to look like this:

 		public void delete(Task task) {
 			em.remove(em.getReference(task.getClass(),task.getId()));
 			cache.remove(task.getId());
 		}

-1. We also need fill the cache with the existing values in the database using by adding the following method:
+1. We also need fill the cache with the existing values in the database by updating the following method:

 		@PostConstruct
 		public void startup() {